precz/howto.cpp/Readme.md

 # howto.cpp
 Trying to remind myself what C++ is all about.

-## Build
-Before build there is a need to create `bin` directory - I'll resolve that later.

 ## Visual Studio Code
 * to build the project press `Ctrl` + `Shift` + `B` and select `build` task.
 * to build and run press `f5`.